Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Inference Analysis

-When $p_t$ and $\bar{p}_t$ are not both greater than $1/2$ or both smaller than $1/2$, it is not possible to directly bound the difference between their inverse probabilities.
+When $p_t$ and $\widebar{p}_t$ do not lie on the same side of 1/2, it is not possible to directly bound the difference between their inverse probabilities.
 However, when the two first-order equations are close, both probabilities should be close to $1/2$.
 Therefore, we use $1/2$ as an intermediate comparator and bound their difference in the following lemma.